nf-core/imcyto/docs/output.md

 # nf-core/imcyto: Output

-# IMCYTO-dev

-# Pipeline Documentation

-**---------- Pipeline Execution section on how the pipeline runs needs to be explained! ----------**

-## Introduction:
+## Pipeline overview

+The pipeline is built using [Nextflow](https://www.nextflow.io/).
+See [`main README.md`](../README.md#pipeline-summary) for a condensed overview of the steps in the pipeline, and the bioinformatics tools used at each step.

-This is an automated pipeline for pre-processing and single cell segmentation of imaging data, generated using Imaging Mass Cytometry data but is flexible enough to be applicable to various types of imaging data (eg. confocal).
+This is an automated pipeline for the pre-processing and single cell segmentation of imaging data generated using Imaging Mass Cytometry data, however, it is flexible enough to be applicable to other types of imaging data (e.g. confocal).

-This pipeline allows input data in the format of mcd, ome.tiff or txt files from which stacks of tiff files are generated for subsequent analysis.
-The various stages of this pipeline allow the tiff images to be pre-processed, and segmented using multiple CellProfiler .cppipe project files and the pixel-classification software Ilastik.
-The concept of this stepwise image segmentation combining Ilastik with CellProfiler was based on the analysis pipeline as described by the Bodenmiller group [(Zanotelli & Bodenmiller, Jan 2019)](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/development/documentation/imcsegmentationpipeline_documentation.pdf).
+The input to the pipeline can be in either `mcd`, `ome.tiff` or `txt` file format from which stacks of `tiff` files are generated for subsequent analysis.
+The various stages of this pipeline allow the `tiff` images to be pre-processed, and segmented using multiple CellProfiler `cppipe` project files and the pixel-classification software Ilastik.
+The concept of this step-wise image segmentation by combining Ilastik with CellProfiler was based on the analysis pipeline as described by the Bodenmiller group [(Zanotelli & Bodenmiller, Jan 2019)](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/development/documentation/imcsegmentationpipeline_documentation.pdf).

-The plugins supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
+The [plugins](../assets/plugins/) supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
 A more refined and comprehensive pipeline will be uploaded in due course.

-This pipeline was automated by Harshil Patel and Nourdine Bah at the Francis Crick Institute, using dockers/singularity/nextflow to package together various image analysis tools, allowing batch processing, parallelised, and fast analysis (see **Pipeline Execution** for more details.
-This pipeline is designed to run on a server/cluster without the need to pre-install any of the software packages.
-However, to modify/customise the pipeline, one needs to install the [CellProfiler(v3.1.8)](https://cellprofiler.org/ 'CellProfiler') and [Ilastik(v1.3.3)](https://www.ilastik.org/ 'Ilastik') softwares on a local machine (see **Pipeline Adaptations** section).
+This pipeline is designed to run on most compute infrastructures without the need to pre-install any of the software packages.
+However, in order to initially create the custom plugin files required by the pipeline, one needs to install the latest GUI versions of [CellProfiler](https://cellprofiler.org/releases/) and [Ilastik](https://www.ilastik.org/download.html) on a local machine (see [Pipeline Adaptations](#pipeline-adaptations)).

-## Pipeline Summary:

-1. **(IMCTools)** Generate .tiff files from image acquisition output: Open .mcd, .ome.tiff or .txt files and contained ROIs and save individual .tiff files for channels with names matching those defined in a metadata.csv file into corresponding folders – full_stack for all channels being analysed in single cell expression analysis; ilastik_stack for channels being used to generate the cell mask.

-2. **(CellProfiler – full_stack_preprocessing.cppipe)** Preprocess full_stack images: Apply preprocessing filters to all .tiff files in the full_stack folder and save.

-3. **(CellProfiler – ilastik_stack_preprocessing.cppipe)** Generate a composite image representive of all cells plasma membranes: Merge select .tiff images from the ilastik_stack subfolder to create a composite RGB image of cell nuclei and plasma membranes and save as a composite.tiff.

-4. **(Ilastik)** Apply pixel classification to the composite cell map: Use composite.tiff to classify pixels as membrane, nuclei or background, and save probability maps as .tiffs.
-*Alternative option to skip ilastik pixel classification and use composite.tiff instead of probabilty .tiff in subequent steps.
-This approach might be preferred if CellProfiler modules alone are deemed sufficient to achieve a reliable segmentation mask.*

-5. **(CellProfiler – segmentation.cppipe)** Generate a single cell mask: Use probability .tiffs and pre-processed full_stack .tiffs for single cell segmentation to generate a cell mask.

-6. **(CellProfiler – segmentation.cppipe)** Output single cell expression data: Overlay cell mask onto full_stack .tiff images to extract single cell information generating a csv file.

 ## Pipeline Workflow Schematic: